juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 "We will help her," Guy affirmed.
 "She won't have to suffer Grace.
 I will make sure of it."

-At that moment, Dr. Yagi stepped out of the tent and removed his mask.
+At that moment, Dr Yagi stepped out of the tent and removed his mask.

 "The procedure was successful, and the foetus was born without complications.
-The mother has regained consciousness, and is recovering slowly.
-However we are still treating the other physical traumas aiiling her," the man explained.
+The mother has regained consciousness and is recovering slowly.
+However we are still treating the other physical traumas ailing her," the man explained.
 "She is currently with the newborn girl."

 "Girl?"
 Mahima's father blurted out, seemingly catching the key phrase in the doctor's explanation.
 He clicked his tongue and said, \``Another money sink.
 That woman can't even birth a boy?
 Useless!
 \``

-Grace rushed forward and threw the man into the ground over her shoulders.
+Grace rushed forward and threw the man to the ground over her shoulders.

 "Grace, NO!"
 Guy quickly intervened and pulled her away before she could descend upon the prone man.

-"Dr. Yagi, please call the authorities," Guy instructed.
+"Dr Yagi, please call the authorities," Guy instructed.

 "I've done that already.
 But the closest law enforcement office is quite a distance away.
-It will take some time," Dr. Yagi affirmed before re-entering the tent.
+It will take time," Dr Yagi affirmed before re-entering the tent.

 "Let's go check on the baby girl," Guy urged Grace and ushered her into the tent.